 The physical appearance of your new vet may be different from your previous notions of what a veterinarian looks like.
 Gentleman – prepare to step aside!
-Today, more than 60% of veterinarians in the U.S. are women.
-That percentage grows each year because vet schools are now enrolling 80% to 90% women.
+In truth, today women comprise more than 60% of veterinarians in the U.S. That percentage grows each year because vet schools now enroll 80% to 90% women.

 Veterinarians are increasingly adapting the changing expectations from livestock owners.
 Veterinarians are not just there to treat an individual animal.
-Many farms today are required to pass animal welfare audits.
+Many farms today work hard to pass requested animal welfare audits.
 Veterinarians are helping to solve facility issues, designing barns, and helping to prevent pneumonia with better ventilation systems.

 As the size of operations and expense of investing in livestock production continues to grow, and the expectations for the level of service provided by the veterinarian has increased.
-Veterinarians are increasingly expected to understand and interpret farm records and provide advise on a multitude of animal care concerns.
-Nutrition, food safety, transportation, and even meat exports are being addressed by newly trained veterinarians.
+Increasingly, Veterinarians need to understand and interpret farm records and provide advise on a multitude of animal care concerns.
+Nutrition, food safety, transportation, and even meat exports became part of the job for newly trained veterinarians.

 While veterinary medicine and veterinarians themselves are changing with the times, one animal health need is universal and time-less.
 Your animals still need access to an unlimited supply of water year-round.
 You don’t need a veterinary degree to understand that need.